CESNET/du-docs/docs/desktop.md

 If VNC is not selected, *WEBRTC* method is used.
 This option is still in beta version, however, full 3D OpenGL acceleration is available.

+#### Note

+*WEBRTC* method is available in chromium-based web browsers  such as `google-chrome`, Microsoft Edge; or in Apple Safari.
+Especially, it does not work in Mozilla Firefox.

 ![appform2](desktop/appform2.png)

 In the third part of the form, you select `password`.
 This password is used to login through VNC.
 If VNC is not selected, you need to fill also `username`, these credentials will be used in the browser to attach to the *WEBRTC* session.